elbgross/powerpuff_girls/README.md

 ### 📦 Data Files (.rar Extraction)

 Some datasets are included in compressed .rar format due to size and hosting limits.
-1. Extract the files
+1. Extract manually the files using your preferred software
-2. Make sure the extracted files are placed into the project folder
+2. Make sure the extracted files are placed into the project folder (same place where your notebook is saved)

 ### 🌳 Merge all datasets by borough and analyze correlations
 1. Calculated the average annual pollutant concentration for each borough, along with the number of trees, traffic volume, and noise complaint counts.